slyfox1186/ffmpeg-build-script/README.md

 * `libsmbclient`: Is a library toolset that permits applications to manipulate CIFS/SMB network resources using many of the standards POSIX functions available for manipulating local UNIX/Linux files
 * `openssl`: Is a software library for applications that provide secure communications over computer networks against eavesdropping, and identify the party at the other end
 * `libaribb24`: A library for ARIB STD-B24, decoding JIS 8 bit characters and parsing MPEG-TS stream
-* `libtwolame`: Is an optimised MPEG Audio Layer 2 (MP2) encoder based on tooLAME by Mike Cheng, which in turn is based upon the ISO dist10 code and portions of LAME
+* `libtwolame`: Is an optimized MPEG Audio Layer 2 (MP2) encoder based on tooLAME by Mike Cheng, which in turn is based upon the ISO dist10 code and portions of LAME
+* `chromaprint`: Is an audio fingerprinting library that calculates fingerprints used by the Acoustid service.
+It's the core component of the AcoustID project.

 ### HardwareAccel